 Vocational courses are also known as NVQ which means National Vocational Qualification.
 If you are looking to get a recognised qualification related to a particular industry or sector then an NVQ may be for you.
 NVQs can be studied at work, college or as part of an Apprenticeship.
-NVQ is a qualification that is ‘competence based’ which means that you learn specified occupational or a certain kind of work related tasks that will to help you develop the know-how and also skills to do a particular job effectively.
+NVQ is a qualification that is ‘competence-based’ which means that you learn specified occupational or a certain kind of work-related tasks that will help you develop the know-how and also skills to do a particular job effectively.
 Vocational courses are appropriate both for those who already have skills and want to improve them and for those who are starting out from scratch.

 NVQs can be taken by those who are employed and those who are studying and have a part-time job or access to a work placement.

 Vocational courses are assessed on a portfolio of evidence as well as practical assignments.
 A qualified assessor will observe you and test your knowledge and understanding of the job you are performing.
 When you reach the required standard the assessor will sign-off the individual units.